Skip to main content

 Judgment

-The court’s final decision about who wins and how much is owed.
+The court's final decision about who wins and what is owed.

 Example: The judgment awards you $1,200.